stylewarning/deprecated-coalton-prototype/README.md

 Coalton has some limitations:

+* [bug] Unit tests aren't at all written.
+USE AT YOUR OWN RISK!
 * [bug] Redefinitions don't play well in a lot of ways:
   * Types aren't globally re-checked or warned about.
   * The internal type DB is frequently clobbered with new data.